romi/plantdb/README.md

 img_fs = dataset.get_fileset('images')
 ```

-Detailed documentation of the Python API is available here: https://romi.github.io/plantdb/reference.html
+For detailed documentation of the Python API, visit: [Python API Documentation](https://romi.github.io/plantdb/reference.html).

 ### Serve the REST API

+#### Development Mode

-Then you can start the REST API with `fsdb_rest_api`:
+To start the REST API in development mode using `fsdb_rest_api`, run:

 ```shell
 fsdb_rest_api -db $ROMI_DB
 ```

-You should see something like:
+You should see output similar to this:

 ```
 n scans = 5